dfinity/ic-hs/README.md

  * Provide a simplified mock environment for testing Canisters (e.g. `motoko` output) that does not require networking.

-   In particular, provide `ic-ref-run`, a binary that allows to script the execution of a single canister.
+   In particular, provide `ic-ref-run`, a binary that allows scripting the execution of a single canister.

  * Aid in the production implementation of the Internet Computer, by allowing